 Qatar Airlines Free City Tour Service

 If you book on Qatar Airlines, like I did, they offer a complimentary tour of Doha.
-The tour is based on a first come first serve system (6 am being the best time to meet.)
-The sign up is easy to find in the airport under the giant “B.” The tour generally goes past the Islamic Art Museum, the embassy district and ends at the souk.
-The tour really showcases the wealth of Doha and what a Gulf capital has to offer.
+The Doha free tour is based on a first come first serve system (6 am being the best time to meet.)
+The sign up is easy to find at the airport under the giant “B.” The tour generally goes past the Islamic Art Museum, the embassy district and ends at the souk.
+The tour remarkably showcases the wealth of Doha and what a Gulf capital has to offer.
 The nicest feature of this tour is the 30 minutes at the end where you can explore the souk.
-It is the only place in the city where locals and tourists seem to mix and the falafel is pretty good too.
+It is the only place in the city where locals and tourists seem to mix, and the falafel is pretty good too.

 Stopover Doha Qatar Independent Tour

 If you choose to stay in the airport for your time in Doha, there are a couple of great options to spend a long layover.
 For those who want a high level of comfort, the “Airport Hotel”, yes that’s the official name, offers the best option.
-This is a hotel located in Hamad airport only available to people on a layover.
-The rooms are well-organized and offer all of the amenities one comes to expect from a 4 star hotel.
-All hotel reservations come with access to the “Vitality”; a fitness center with a pool, gym, massage area, and squash court.
-If you do decide to use the lounge, remember to bring your bathing suit and towel, but for those who forgot, a suit can be purchased for around 30 USD.
+Th hotel located in Hamad airport is only available to people on a layover.
+The rooms are well-organised and offer all of the amenities one comes to expect from a 4-star hotel.
+All hotel reservations come with access to the “Vitality” — a fitness centre with a pool, gym, massage area, and squash court.
+If you do decide to use the lounge, remember to bring your bathing suit and a towel, but for those who forget, bathing suits are available for around 30 USD.
 One of the coolest aspects of the fitness centre is the squash court.
-For those traveling alone, the spa will rent you running shoes and will even provide someone to play with; a great way to kill some time.
-With this said, though, for an 8-24 hour layover a hotel room is approx. 200 USD and I do not recommend this option unless you have the money to burn.
+For those travelling alone, the spa will rent you running shoes and will even provide someone to play with; it’s a great way to kill some time.
+With this said, though, for an 8-24 hour layover a hotel room is approx. 200 USD and I do not recommend this option unless you have money to burn.

-For those looking for a more economical option for their layover in Doha, the “Vitality” lounge offers an all access pass for around $30 USD giving you access to everything the spa has to offer.
+For those looking for a more economical option for their Doha layover, the “Vitality” lounge also offers an all-access pass for around USD 30 giving you access to everything the spa has to offer.
 Another option right below the hotel and Vitality fitness centre are two lounges.
-These lounges, Al-Maha and Oryx lounge can both be accessed for $55 USD an evening.
-Though these two lounges are located on the same floor right next to each other, there is only one main difference in the way that they are run.
-The Al-Maha lounge is the one affiliated with all the airline and credit card point programs.
+The Al-Maha transit lounge and the Oryx transit lounge can both be accessed for $55 USD an evening.
+Though these two lounges are located on the same floor right next to each other, there is only one main difference in the way that they operate.
+The Al-Maha transit lounge is the one affiliated with all the airline and credit card point programs.
 So if you have that platinum American Express travel card, you can get free access to the lounge.
-In my opinion, though, the Oryx lounge is the better choice with its quiet room, video games, and free flow of alcohol and snacks.
+In my opinion, though, the Oryx lounge is the better choice with its quiet room, video games, and a free flow of alcohol and snacks.
 In summary: the Oryx offers a lot of comfort for a long stopover.
-If you put it into perspective, a meal in the food court ranges from $10-30 USD, but if you fall asleep in some random seat, you may wake up with all of your stuff gone.
-So, in my opinion, $55 USD is fairly reasonable for food, drink and shelter.
+If you put it into perspective, a meal in the food court ranges from USD 10-30, but if you fall asleep in some random seat, you may wake up with all of your belongings gone.
+So, in my opinion, USD 55 is fairly reasonable for food, drink and shelter.